Salt: salty wines or wines with hints of saltiness…

 Weingut Neumeister Süd-Oststeiermark Straden Austria

-Although still in a mountainous region, Straden is located in on of the flattest part of Austria, and far from the Mediterranean Sea, about 270 kilometers from Trieste in Italy (one of the closest beach town).
-Therefore it is a bit difficult to explain that slight saltiness, yet, as explained in the Salt article above, we may find an explanation in the ground.
+Although still in a mountainous region, Straden is located in one of the flattest parts of Austria, and far from the Mediterranean Sea, about 270 kilometers from Trieste in Italy (one of the closest beach towns).
+Therefore, it might appear a bit difficult, at first, to explain that slight saltiness found in this wine.
+Yet, as explained above, we may find an explanation in the ground.

 Step into the Green!
 Drink more Biodynamic and Organic wines (and food) from sustainable culture and respect the environment!
 Support the right causes for the Planet and all the people suffering all around the globe!

 - Original article written April 25th, 2010

 - Illustration as a header added, text edited and corrected April 19th, 2022